-Snapchat reportedly files for its IPO
+Snapchat files for its IPO

 The company is currently marketing its first hardware product: Spectacles, sunglasses with a built-in wireless video camera that can record 30 seconds of video at a time.

-The Venice, Calif.-based company has raised more than $2 billion in funding and had been widely rumored to be preparing for a public offering.
+Venice, Calif.-based Snapchat raised more than $2 billion in funding and had been widely rumored to be preparing for a public offering.

 Snap Inc. declined to comment on the reports.